Becoming Self Employed

-When you start a business you can do so either as a sole trader, partnership or limited company.
-The type of structure you choose depends on the kind of business you are carrying on, with whom you will be doing business and your attitude to risk.
-Here we look at setting up as a sole trader.
-That is, when you set up a business on your own.
+When you start a business you can set up as a sole trader, partnership or limited company.
+This page covers information on setting up as a sole trader.
+A sole trader is when you set up a business on your own.
 Being a sole trader is relatively straightforward to set up, but if your business fails, all your assets could be used to pay your creditors.

 Registration of business name

-You may carry on your business using your own name.
-If you wish to use a business name you must register your business name with the Companies Registration Office - see 'How to apply' below.
+If you want to use a business name you must register your business name with the Companies Registration Office.
+This can be done online using CORE (Companies Online Registration Environment).
 You will then be issued with a Certificate of Business Name which you must display prominently at your place of business.

 You may need to have a business account with your bank.
 This allows you to keep your business income separate from your personal income.
 In general, you will need your Certificate of Business Name to open a business bank account.